A-CHINMAY/LingualLookup/README.md

 Features

    1.Fetch word definitions from an API.

    2.Display synonyms in a well-structured manner.

    3.Responsive design with a clean UI.

    4.JavaScript dynamically updates the UI.

-File Structure

-📂 dictionary-app/
-├── 📄 index.html     # Main HTML file
-├── 📄 style.css      # Stylesheet for UI design
-└── 📄 script.js      # JavaScript logic for fetching and displaying data

 How to Use